Maine’s Forest Conditions – Resources and Reports

 Using the FIA data along with several other data sources, the University of Maine, in collaboration with MFS and Bates College, recently compiled data resulting in the State of Maine’s Carbon budget which examines carbon stocks and stock changes across the entire state of Maine.

-These data also form the basis of the official greenhouse gas inventory submitted annually by the U.S. to the United Nations.
+These data also form the basis for estimating carbon in the forest sector in the official greenhouse gas inventory which is submitted annually by the U.S. to the United Nations.

 Woodland Owners